 Effective search committees are essential to recruiting and selecting the most talented candidates who contribute to making our university the progressive and innovative establishment that it is.
 The positive outcomes of a successful search committee are the potential to increase diversity within our faculty and staff and to, of course, welcome the best and brightest to our university community.

-Search Committee Training is an annual requirement for all individuals (Including External Committee Members) who serve on a search at UMKC.
+Search Committee Training is a requirement for all individuals (Including External Committee Members) who serve on a search at UMKC.
 Search committee training includes the following modules:

 Module Two: Search Committee Essentials

 There is a training each month at the Administrative Center; dates and times are on myLearn.
 Please note that this schedule is subject to change due to low enrollment.
 Please, direct scheduling questions to Christi Roeder at firstname.lastname@example.org or 816-235-1323.

 Upon receiving approval at the department level, the hiring authorization committee, and the Provost’s office through the Request to Recruit Form, units are able to begin the hiring process.